shawnjburke/browser_driver/README.rst

 ##############
 Install
 ##############
 Currently there is no installer for this package.
+There is a setup.py file which can create the build.
+If using PyCharm there is a run configuration in the .idea\runConfigurations directory.

 ##############
 Documentation